+ What is Waldorf Education?

 + How is technology integrated into the classroom?

-For very specific developmental reasons, computers and digital technology are not part of the school curriculum at Four Winds.
-Given that computers have become part of our daily lives, students learn computer skills at home and are equally familiar with technology as children outside of Four Winds.
+For very specific developmental reasons, computers and digital technology are not part of the school curriculum at WSD.
+Given that computers have become part of our daily lives, students learn computer skills at home and are equally familiar with technology as children outside of WSD.

 + Who are your faculty?